 In geriatric patients, the bioavailability of Acebutolol and its metabolite is increased, approximately two-fold, probably due to decreases in the first-pass metabolism and renal function in the elderly.

-Acebutolol hydrochloride capsules, USP are indicated for the management of hypertension in adults.
+Acebutolol hydrochloride capsules are indicated for the management of hypertension in adults.
 It may be used alone or in combination with other antihypertensive agents, especially thiazide-type diuretics.

-Acebutolol hydrochloride capsules, USP are indicated in the management of ventricular premature beats; it reduces the total number of premature beats, as well as the number of paired and multiform ventricular ectopic beats, and R-on-T beats.
+Acebutolol hydrochloride capsules are indicated in the management of ventricular premature beats; it reduces the total number of premature beats, as well as the number of paired and multiform ventricular ectopic beats, and R-on-T beats.

 Sympathetic stimulation may be essential for support of the circulation in individuals with diminished myocardial contractility, and its inhibition by β-adrenergic receptor blockade may precipitate more severe failure.
 Although β-blockers should be avoided in overt cardiac failure, Acebutolol can be used with caution in patients with a history of heart failure who are controlled with digitalis and/or diuretics.
 Both digitalis and Acebutolol impair AV conduction.
 If cardiac failure persists, therapy with Acebutolol should be withdrawn.